| < Previous |

 - Initialize the temperature (

-statement is false, so the block of text containing the "warm" message is skipped. - What would you expect to happen for temperature values of 69, 70, and 71?
+temp) to 50 (instead of 85) and run the program again.
+In this case, since 50 is less than 85, theifstatement is false, so the block of text containing the "warm" message is skipped. - What would you expect to happen for temperature values of 69, 70, and 71?
 Try those values and see if your predictions are correct.

 - Make the "warm" message show when the temperature is 70.
 There are (at least) two ways to do this; can you figure them out?
 Which one seems more logical to you?